A man writing on a notebook

 Here is a non-exhaustive list of seasonal work:

-• yoga instructor
+• Learn yoga and become an instructor

 • house and industrial cleaner